 Cauliflower lovers unite!
 I'm always looking for ways to dress up my favorite white vegetable.

 Here's a quickie, inspired by Southern Italian flavors.
-A little bacon (or pancetta), some roasted pine nuts, some garlic (of course), oregano, and red pepper flakes, and your cauliflower is ready for a debutante ball.
+A little bacon (or pancetta), some toasted pine nuts, some garlic (of course), oregano, and red pepper flakes, and your cauliflower is ready for a debutante ball.
 Or a midweek meal.
 Enjoy!

 Cauliflower With Pine Nuts and Bacon